 Length: 32 credit hours.
 NILD Levels are completed each summer (one per summer).
 Remaining coursework may be completed in 12-18 months.

 Format: Eight-week courses delivered entirely online combined with on-site NILD Levels I, II, & III.
 Students may begin the program in August, October, January, March, May or June.

 Results: Master of Education degree with Educational Therapy Certificate

 Important Links: Apply Now | Tuition & Financial Aid | Faculty |Course Schedule

 Features: The School of Education offers a tuition discount to any NILD trained educator that applies to and is accepted into the M.Ed.
-Individualized Degree with emphasis in Educational Therapy.
+Individualized Degree Plan with a concentration in Educational Therapy.
 Participants benefit from over 200 student contact hours and one-on-one practicum experiences in Levels I, II and III.
 Emphasis coursework taught by NILD Executive Director, Kathleen Hopkins.
 Learn more >>

 The M.Ed.
 Individualized Degree Plan with a concentration in Educational Therapy provides the working knowledge and certification needed to become a successful educational therapist.